History of Clovia

 Officially, Clovia was founded at Kansas State University on September 7, 1931.

 When Clovia was first formed, it was classified as a sorority and was a member of the Panhellenic Council.
-On October 18, 1961, Clovia decided to withdraw from the Panhellenic Council, so it is now considered to be an independent cooperative house.
+On October 18, 1961, Clovia decided to withdraw from the Panhellenic Council, so it is now considered to be an independent cooperative living house.

 In spring of 2016, the full members of Clovia discussed the inaccuracies of our previously undefined name.
 For clarity sake, the Alumnae Board suggested the name "Alpha of Clovia 4-H Cooperative Leadership House."
 This name was voted on and officially adopted the same year.